RZin/imu-ros/README.md

 ## todo
 * Add udev rules for imu data sctreaming device (currently PORT = "/dev/ttyACM0")
-* Think what value should be used if "-" or "@" or " " is recieved from imu
+* Think what value should be used if "-" or "@" or " " is recieved from imu (currently 0.0)